chromatic-protocol/understanding-chromatic/liquidity-provider/bp/README.md

   - Participants receive reward points exchangeable for CHRMA tokens.
   - CHRMA token exchange is an off-chain operation beyond the scope of this document.

-- Deposits to the pool and received tokens are transferable.
+- Deposits to the pool and received tokens are __non-transferable__.
-  - However, reward aggregation is an off-chain operation.
+  - Reward aggregation is an off-chain operation.
   - Aggregation is based on the wallet used for the deposit.
   - When the pool is 'locked,' reward aggregation is calculated using a quadratic function.

 - Target Amount:
-  - Maximum amount: Any excess beyond the target is returned.
+  - Maximum amount: Any excess beyond the target is not allowed.
   - Minimum amount: If the minimum is not exceeded, boosting is canceled, and funds can be refunded to users.

+## LP Boosting and Lockup Period Activation

+During the warm-up period, if the maximum amount is deposited, the warm-up period concludes, and LP boosting is initiated.
+Following this, the lockup period begins.

+### Description

+1. **Warm-Up Period:**
+   - Users can deposit funds during the warm-up period.
+   - If the maximum allowable amount is reached, the warm-up period concludes.

+2. **LP Boosting Initiation:**
+   - Upon reaching the maximum deposit amount during the warm-up period, LP boosting is triggered.

+3. **Lockup Period Activation:**
+   - Following the initiation of LP boosting, the lockup period begins.

 ## Timeline
 - startof liquidity warmup period
-  - state: `warmup`
+  - state: `warmup`, Users are able to call `deposit`
-- endOf liquidity warmup period
+- end of liquidity warmup period
   - = startOf liquidity boosting period
-  - state: `canceled`
+  - state: `canceled` if warmup period ends without reaching the minimum target amount.
+Users are able to call `refund`
   - state: `locked`
-- endOf liquidity boosting period
+- end of liquidity boosting period
-  - state: `unlocked`
+  - state: `unlocked`, Users are able to call `claim`

 ```mermaid